 Some of the first words I heard as you made your entrance into this world was Deborah saying, “You’ve got yourself a fighter!”
 I wonder about the significance of those first words…

-Gia and Asher had gone to bed earlier in the evening, but were awake when you were born and came in to meet you.
+Your brother and sister had gone to bed earlier in the evening, but were awake when you were born and came in to meet you.
 Your Aunt Zoe said she knew you were born because all of the loud noises finally stopped (ha!)
 I got out of the tub to birth the placenta and nurse you on our bed.
 Dad cut your cord, and then held you while I took a shower.

 I loved having you at home.
 After showering I put on a nightgown and got into my own bed where they weighed and measured you and did all the newborn stuff.
 The kids were right there on the bed with me and loving every minute of it.
 Your brother and sister were overjoyed to meet you and touch you and kiss you…

 You’ve been born into a family that loves you very much L. You have a place in our family and in this world that only you can uniquely fill.
 I can’t wait to see all that God has for you, but for now I am content in knowing you are what God has for me.
 And I promise to do my very best as your momma.